FrontierMods/Core/README.md

   - revamps the existing bionics
   - adds a set of new and advanced bionics

-# Lore

-Most of the Frontier mods follow shared lore.

-Said lore is based off the base game's, in an attempt to expand and enliven its worldbuilding.
-Together, Frontier Mods create a separate timeline, where the flow of events resulted in a more paranoid, more prepper, and more technologically-advanced world, in an attempt to circumvent or combat the increasing threat in an unstable political environment.

-See ~~[`/documentation/LORE.md`](/documentation/LORE.md)~~ for a more detailed description of the changes.

-Large mods may offer their own lore in addition to the shared one.

 # Notes

 Many of the mods also include notes and reference documents.
 These were written during development and shared with other modders for the purposes of expanding the arsenal of ideas.